pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-Synchronous client is like this
+Synchronous client looks like this:

 {% highlight python %}